IntoThatGoodNight/RecursiveScrapper/README.md

 * BeautifulSoup
 * sys

-### Just inplace address of your site into code below
+### Just inplace address of your site into code below  and run
 ``` python

     rscraper = RecursiveScraper("http://your's_address.com")